 If you are experiencing any of these warning signs then it is likely that you will need braces.
-So you may be asking yourself, “Ok, what now?”
+So you may be asking yourself, “OK, what now?”
 The first step is to make an appointment with your orthodontist or dentist.
-At your appointment they will be able to examine your teeth and your bite to see if you are a good candidate for braces.
+At your appointment, they will be able to examine your teeth and your bite to see if you are a good candidate for braces.
 During this appointment they will probably ask you about your chewing, and if you experience any pain in the mouth or jaw.

-Most dental insurance plans will cover some portion of braces, as long as your it is recommended by your licensed orthodontist.
+Most dental insurance plans will cover some portion of braces, as long as it is recommended by your licensed orthodontist.
 Make sure to talk to your dental insurance company ahead of time to determine if you have coverage for braces, and what any out-of-pocket expenses you may need to cover.
 Most dental practices have financing options to help families and individuals afford braces.

 From traditional metal to invisible braces, there are several options to choose from that can fit everyone’s needs and preferences.
 However, you will need to speak with your orthodontist to see if you are a candidate for specific options.
-Every kind of braces have their own pros and cons and may not align with your smile goals.
+Every kind of braces has its own pros and cons and may not align with your smile goals.
 Do some preliminary research on your own, write down any questions or concerns, and then bring it to your orthodontist’s office to discuss your options.